 - Penetration.
-Criminal Sexual Conduct in the First and Third Degrees.
+Criminal Sexual Conduct First & Third Degrees.

 - Touch.
-Criminal Sexual Conduct in the Second and Fourth Degrees.
+Criminal Sexual Conduct Second & Fourth Degrees.

 - Non-touch.
 Indecent Exposure, Child Porn, Revenge Porn.

-Pre-charge counsel can help prevent charges from ever being filed in court, or mitigate the damage should they be filed.
+Pre-charge counsel can help you reduce the likelihood of a prosecutor ever filing charges with the court, or mitigate the damage should they be filed.

-You should not talk to police at all, without first consulting a lawyer experienced in sex crimes defense.
-You should avoid doing many things.
+Police want to talk to the target of the accusation.
+But you should not talk to police at all, without first consulting a lawyer experienced in sex crimes defense.
+Moreover, you should avoid doing many things.
 A few things can help the situation.
-You should thoroughly review these with your paid legal counsel.
+And you should thoroughly review these with your paid legal counsel.

 You should hire a lawyer early.
-But if you haven’t yet, the best sex crime attorney should be retained immediately after charges are filed.
+And the best sex crime attorney should be retained immediately after charges are filed, if not sooner.